isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1854.md

 ---
-title: 'Milking Machine'
+title: 'Vacuum Cooler Equipment'
 permalink: /productivity-solutions-grant/solutionrepo/solution1854
 ---

-## Milking Machine
+## Vacuum Cooler Equipment

 ## Overview

 **Description**

-A machine that provides an efficient and convenient way of milking livestocks, with minimal stress.
+A system that rapidly cools from produce to extend shelf life and be more energy efficient.

 ## Solution Packages Option(s)